Skip to main content

 What is a good scrambling percentage?

-Tour-level players often scramble in the 55–65% range, while recreational golfers typically scramble at meaningfully lower rates — the more useful comparison is tracking your own number over time rather than chasing a universal benchmark.
+Tour-level players often scramble in the 55–65% range.
+At the same time, recreational golfers typically scramble at meaningfully lower rates.
+This means the more useful comparison is tracking your own number over time rather than chasing a universal benchmark.

 How is scrambling different from up-and-down percentage?

-Scrambling counts any recovery to par or better in any number of strokes after a missed green, while up-and-down specifically requires doing it in exactly two strokes — scrambling is the broader, more inclusive statistic.
+Scrambling counts any recovery to par or better in any number of strokes after a missed green.
+At the same time, up-and-down in particular requires doing it in exactly two strokes.
+This means scrambling is the broader, more inclusive statistic.

 Related guides & benchmarks